 The prospect of having both a newborn and a toddler can be daunting.
 The stress of it starts while you are still pregnant.
-You have no idea how you are possibly going to juggle two different schedules and keep both kids happy.
+You have no idea how you will possibly juggle two different schedules and keep both kids happy.
 The key is finding a daily routine for your newborn and toddler.

-Kids thrive on routines, which will be especially important for the toddler, who will no longer get as much of your attention.
+Kids thrive on routines, which will be especially important for toddlers, who will no longer get as much of your attention.
 Your toddler will go from being the sole focus to coming in second in many cases.
-Newborns are demanding and time-consuming, but you still have another child that needs time and attention too.
-It can be hard to conceptualize how to find a balance, but we’re here to help!
+Newborns are demanding and time-consuming, but you still have another child who needs time and attention.
+It can be hard to conceptualize finding a balance, but we’re here to help!

 How to Create a Daily Routine

 The E.A.S.Y. method is a great place to start, and you can use it on a loop throughout your day.
-The routine below is a rough idea of how to structure your day that includes both your newborn and your toddler.
+The routine below gives a rough idea of how to structure your day with your newborn and toddler.

 Daily Routine Sample